DavidSRoy/sociable/documentation/design.md

 User information will be collected upon creating an account.
 The messages field will be constantly updated as new messages are sent and received.
 The profile pic field will be a reference to the actual image in Firebase Cloud Storage.

 ### Assumptions
-- sending a message via the Messaging API will facilitate near real-time communication.
+- Sending a message via the Messaging API will facilitate near real-time communication.
 The message would be sent to Firestore via the API.
 The recipient device would call the API every period (maybe 30 seconds) to check for new messages.
 ### Decisions and Alternatives
 - Using an Intermediate API
 	- We chose to have our frontend communicate with Firebase via our Messaging API.
 An alternative would have been to have the frontend communicate with Firebase directly.